Satellite-im/Core-PWA/README.md

 Now simply fill in the required information in the `.env` file.

-To load your environemnt variables you need to prefix all yarn commands with `npx dotenv`.
+To load your environment variables you need to prefix all yarn commands with `npx dotenv`.

 ## Install Submodules